-It should be noted that a significant group in each instance gave a neutral response i.e. neither satisfied nor dissatisfied with the above elements.
+It should be noted that a significant group in each instance gave a neutral response i.e. neither satisfied nor dissatisfied with the above elements, and only 22 parent responses were returned.

 Parent, student and teacher satisfaction with the school